Phishing: How to protect yourself from a phishing attack?

 The three components that qualify a cyberattack as “phishing” are:

-Protecting yourself well from cyber attacks first of all implies knowing how to recognise them.
+Protecting yourself well from cyber attacks first of all implies knowing how to recognize them.
 A phishing attempt can take various forms.
 You could receive a call from your bank, a message on social networks, a text message, an email.

-Those messages might seem to come from a recently visited ecommerce site, your phone company, public service, or your energy company.
+Those messages might seem to come from a recently visited e-commerce site, your phone company, public service, or your energy company.
 In any case, the hacker is using the logos you already know to gain your trust.

 Usually, phishing scams are based on two main types of content: